Roman Inquisition: John Bargrave

-17th century English traveler and author, John Bargrave, gave an account of his interactions with the Roman Inquisition.
+17th century English traveler and author John Bargrave, gave an account of his interactions with the Roman Inquisition.
 Arriving in the city of Reggio (having travelled from Modena), Bargrave was stopped by the city guard who inspected his books on suspicion some may have been on the Index Librorum Prohibitorum.
 Bargrave was brought before the city's chief inquisitor who suggested they converse in Latin rather than Italian so that the guards might be prevented from understanding them.
 The inquisitor told him that the inquisition were not accustomed to stopping visitors or travellers unless someone had suggested they do so (Bargrave suspected that Jesuits in Rome had made accusations against him).
 Nonetheless, Bargrave was told he was required to hold a license from the inquisition.
 Even with a license, Bargrave was prohibited from carrying any books "printed at any heretical city, as Geneva, Amsterdam, Leyden, London, or the like".
 Bargrave provided a catalogue of his books to the inquisition and was provided with a license to carry them for the rest of his journey.

 Others

-Among the subjects of this Inquisition were Franciscus Patricius, Giordano Bruno, Tommaso Campanella, Gerolamo Cardano, Cesare Cremonini and Camilla Erculiani an Italian apothecary, writer, natural philosopher, and a women's advocate.
+Among the subjects of this Inquisition were Franciscus Patricius, Giordano Bruno, Tommaso Campanella, Gerolamo Cardano, Cesare Cremonini and Camilla Erculiani.
 Of these, only Bruno was executed, in 1600.
 The miller Domenico Scandella was also burned at the stake on the orders of Pope Clement VIII in 1599 for his belief that God was created from chaos.
 The friar Fulgenzio Manfredi, who had preached against the pope, was tried by the Inquisition and executed in 1610.

 The Inquisition also concerned itself with the Benandanti in the Friuli region, but considered them a lesser danger than the Protestant Reformation and only handed out light sentences.

 Inquisition in Italy and Malta

 The Inquisition in Malta (1561 to 1798) is generally considered to have been gentler.

-Italian historian Andrea Del Col estimates that out of 51,000–75,000 cases judged by Inquisition in Italy after 1542, around 1,250 resulted in a death sentence.
+Italian historian Andrea Del Col estimates that out of 51,000–75,000 cases judged by the Inquisition in Italy after 1542, around 1,250 resulted in a death sentence.